-Runtime Verification Inc. is a technology company headquartered in Urbana, Illinois with staff spread across the globe.
-Urbana, the home of the University of Illinois, and its sister city of Champaign, are located roughly 2.5 hours South of Chicago, 2 hours West of Indianapolis, and 3 hours North of St. Louis.
+Located between Urbana (the home of the University of Illinois) and its sister city of Champaign, our headquarter is roughly 2.5 hours South of Chicago, 2 hours West of Indianapolis, and 3 hours North of St. Louis.
 In 2018, Champaign scored the #1 spot in the Best Cities for Recent College Grads ranking, and #2 overall (out of 42 communities) in the Silicon Prairie region.
-We provide testing and verification services to public and private companies in the embedded and blockchain domains.
-In the latter we work with infrastructure builders as well as companies building products and providing services supported and/or powered by said infrastructure.

 Our mission is accessible trustworthy computing.
 We accomplish it by generating correct-by-construction implementations and tools automatically, from their specifications.
 One of our unique technologies is K, a semantic framework for design, implementation and formal reasoning.
 K allows language designers to formally define their language using an intuitive and attractive notation, and generate for free the implementations and the analysis tools for that defined language.